hedgedoc/hedgedoc/docs/content/how-to/develop/setup.md

 If you want to run HedgeDoc in dev mode some preconditions have to be met.

 1. Make sure that Node.js is installed.
-You need at least Node 20.
+You need at least Node 22.13, see `.nvmrc` for the version we develop against.
-2. Make sure that [Yarn][yarn] is installed.
+2. Make sure that [pnpm][pnpm] is installed.
    <!-- markdownlint-disable proper-names -->
 3. Clone this repo (e.g. `git clone https://github.com/hedgedoc/hedgedoc.git hedgedoc`)
    <!-- markdownlint-enable proper-names -->